ONSdigital/eq-questionnaire-validator/doc/decisions/0012-repeating-answer-options.md

 ## Consequences

 - Dynamic answer options can be driven by a list sources, answer sources or functions.
-- All the new properties make use of existing patterns
+- All the new properties make use of or extend existing patterns.
 - Consistent with existing answer structure.
 - Extends the use of `self` and `map` that were introduced in order to support dynamic answer options.
-- Should be extensible for future feature i.e. prepop.
+- Should be extensible for future features new types of list sources i.e. prepop.